eGenix/egenix-micropython-on-cyd/README.md

 This talk was or will be held at the following events:
 - [PyCon Italia 2025](https://2025.pycon.it/en/event/programming-hardware-displays-the-easy-way-using-micropython-and-lvgl) ([Slides as PDF](https://downloads.egenix.com/python/PyCon-Italia-2025-Talk-Programming-Hardware-Displays.pdf))
+- [EuroPython 2025](https://ep2025.europython.eu/session/programming-hardware-displays-the-easy-way-using-micropython-and-lvgl) (Slides will be available shortly before the event)

 The slides are released under the same license as the other files in this directory (Apache2 license).